JackExarion/Church_Registration_Attendance/SETUP.md

 - ❌ Cannot access attendance tracking
 - ❌ Cannot access reports
 - ❌ Cannot manage members or users

+## 🗓️ Attendance Rules & Exports

+- Attendance is recorded for Sundays only.
+Saving attendance on non-Sunday dates is blocked.
+- The dashboard shows the number of concluded services as the count of Sundays with attendance records.
+- Export options:
+  - **Export Attendance** (Attendance page): downloads a CSV for the selected Sunday with columns: Member Name, Email, Phone, Registered At, New Member?, Present/Absent.
+The member list is fetched live, so new members appear automatically and absent members are clearly marked.
+  - **Export Members** (Members page): exports the current member directory as CSV.

 ## 📱 Browser Compatibility
 - Chrome, Firefox, Safari, Edge (latest versions)